sreault/Final-Project-R-SDM/README.md

 currentEnv=dropLayer(currentEnv, c("bio2", "bio3", "bio4", "bio10", "bio11", "bio13", "bio14", "bio15")) #drop layers from current scenario
 futureEnv=dropLayer(futureEnv, c("bio2", "bio3", "bio4", "bio10", "bio11", "bio13", "bio14", "bio15")) #drop layers from future scenario
 ```
 Now, we have to define a suitable range for guinea pigs.
-For the purposes of this simple SDM, we define a 10-degree buffer around each of these ranges.
+For the purposes of this simple SDM, we define a 10-degree buffer around the study area we previously specified.
 We will also clip the climate rasters to this extent.
 ```{r, echo=T}
 #define the extent based in guinea points +/- 10 degrees
 model.extent<-extent(min(guinea_points$decimalLongitude)-10,max(guinea_points$decimalLongitude)+10,min(guinea_points$decimalLatitude)-10,max(guinea_points$decimalLatitude)+10)